 What is the Behavior of a Black Bear?

 Black bears may also protect a source of food or their mate.
-They do not tend to shield a particular place from intervention by other black bears, but they do value their personal space.
-A bear’s residing space that gives water, food, and enough shelter is known as their home range.
+They do not tend to shield a particular place from intervention by other black bears, but they value their personal space.
+A bear’s residing space that gives water, food, and enough shelter are known as their home range.

 Black bears react to people in the same way as they would with other bears.
 Knowing how bears communicate help humans to understand the bears.

-The black bears are quiet animals; however, they often make sounds to convey a message:
+Black bears are quiet animals; however, they often make sounds to convey a message: